barionleg/cesium.wiki.gs/Material-System-Details.md

 ## Phase 6

 * How does this fit with the effects framework for models?
 Can they work well together?
+* Do we need the ability to modify and remove material objects (not instances)?
+* Do we need the ability to pull different components from different textures?
+For example, for a diffuse map, pull the red and green components from one texture, and the blue from another.

+## Phase ?
+* Lines like `this._drawUniforms = combine(this._uniforms, this._material.uniforms);` should account for uniform name conflicts.
+* Render to cube map for reflections and refractions.
+* Existing Materials
+   * Add (Texture coordinates) `offset` in addition to the `repeat` uniform.
+* New Materials
+   * Grid, e.g., for ellipsoids.
+   * Erosion.
+Perhaps screen-space too?
 * JSON schema features.
+   * Fold top-level uniforms into lower uniforms, e.g., to implement `Image`.
    * Support uniform arrays.
-   * Support `sourceURI` for external GLSL source files.
+   * Add `externalSource` for external GLSL source files.
    * Easy way to feed output of one material to input of another material.
 For example, when combining normal mapping and cube-map reflection, make the output from normal mapping input to the reflection to get reflections from the bumpy surface.
-* Do we need the ability to modify and remove material objects (not instances)?
-* Do we need the ability to pull different components from different textures?
-For example, for a diffuse map, pull the red and green components from one texture, and the blue from another.

-## Phase ?
 * Author materials with Sandcastle.
-* Render to cube map for reflections and refractions.

 ## Questions